weburnit/pipeline_kafka/README.md

 make install
 ```

-`pipeline_kafka` requires some shared memory so it must be preloaded as a shared library.
+`pipeline_kafka` internally uses shared memory to sync state between background workers, so it must be preloaded as a shared library.
 You can do so by adding the following line to your `pipelinedb.conf` file.
 If you're already loading some shared libraries, then simply add `pipeline_kafka` as a comma-separated list.

 ```
 shared_preload_libraries = pipeline_kafka